mihajlo-k/CarND-Traffic-Sign-Classifier-Project/P3_writeup.md

 ##### Loss Function

-For the training of the model focal loss is used as presented in [REFERENCE!!!!].
+For the training of the model focal loss is used as presented in \[2\].
 It focuses on border cases, i.e. on the small number of samples that tend to be "indecisive", and puts less weight on samples that are "easy" to classify correctly.
 It led to around 1% bump in the validation set accuracy.

 ##### Optimizer